twosixlabs/armory-library/docs/getting_started.md

 dataloader = ArmoryDataLoader(dataset, batch_size=batch_size, num_workers=5)
 ```

-The `load_dataset` functions imports the [MNIST][mnist] (handwritten digit)
+The `load_dataset` function imports the [MNIST][mnist] (handwritten digit)
 dataset from Hugging Face.
 It is the same dataset that was used to train the
 model in this example.
 The `split` parameter specifies which subset of the
-dataset to load, is usually either `train` or `test` or possibly `validation`,
+dataset to load and is usually either `train`, `test` or possibly `validation`,
 depending on the dataset.

-The function `transform` then cycles through the dataset and converts each image
+The function `transform` loops through the images in a sample and converts
-into Hugging Face's 'RGB' form.
-The `set_transform` method is used the the
+each image into Hugging Face's 'RGB' form.
+The `set_transform` method ensures that
-Hugging Face dataset and applied the transform function to the entire Hugging
+the transform function will be applied to the entire Hugging Face dataset on load.
-Face dataset.

-`AutoImageProcessor.from_pretrained` expects a Hugging Face name for the model
+`AutoImageProcessor.from_pretrained` expects a Hugging Face model name.
-card.
-Then the PyTorch `ArmoryDataLoader` generates the numpy arrays that are
+Then the PyTorch `ArmoryDataLoader` generates the NumPy arrays that are
-required by ART for the evaluation.
+required by, for example, an ART attack in the evaluation.

 [huggingface]: https://huggingface.co/
 [mnist]: https://huggingface.co/datasets/mnist